Vivek-04022001/documentation/docs/contributing/documentation/myst-reference.md

 Avoid animated GIFs because they don't allow control of playback.

-Audio is not required, but may be helpful.
+Audio isn't required, but may be helpful.
 If you include audio, it's helpful to include closed captions or a transcript.

 It is helpful to include overlays of key strokes, and mouse and other input gestures, to describe how to interact with the user interface.